 Ecology shared their list of trust water program donations and identified potential acquisitions for WWT to investigate.

-WWT is not looking for municipal water rights as part of their work/scope; however, these opportunities are still welcome for discussion.
+WWT will only identify water rights with visible irrigation, including municipal, industrial and other rights, through their GIS analysis.
+If there are additional water rights that would not show visible irrigation but merit review, please bring them to Ecology so they may decide whether they fit within WWT’s current scope.

 WWT’s proposed prioritization is just for their water right acquisitions assessment and is not for the purpose of prioritizing project types for the plan.

 Non-acquisition water offset projects